slazav/he3vmcw/Readme.md

 * `acc <value>` -- Change solver accuracy.
 If solver is not running, the value will be used after it starts.
 Accuracy can be changed for the running solver.
+Default value for accuracy is 2^-20.

-* `acc2 <value>` -- Same, but use log2 value (10 for accuracy 2^(-10)).
+* `acc2 <value>` -- Same, but use log2 value (10 for accuracy 2^-10).

-* `mindt <value>` -- Change min. time step.
+* `mindt <value>` -- Change min. time step (seconds).
 It can be changes at any time, but real change happenes when the new solver is started.
+It's recommended not to change default value (1e-10).

 * `npts <number>` -- Change number of points.
 It is used when a new solver is started.
-It also used to get data from the solver (and can be different from the value which was used to start the current solver).
+It is also used for setting non-uniform initial conditions.

 * `tstep <value>` -- Set time step.
 Can be changed during calculation.